samanthaklee/web-scrape-tutorial/README.md

 # web-scrape-tutorial
-teaching mahself how to scrape the web
+#### Teaching mahself how to scrape the web

+Topics:
+	- APIs
+	- Components of a web page
+	- Endpoints
+	- Requests library, BeautifulSoup, JSON,
+	- Status codes for requests